mhanco/jurity_examples/docs/fairness_metrics_practitioners_guide.md

 ## Understanding Metric Categories

 Different stakeholders need different fairness guarantees.
 This guide organizes metrics into four practical categories that align with business objectives and regulatory requirements.
+While this guide uses binary examples (common in high-stakes decisions), most fairness metrics also generalize to multi-class and multi-label settings.
+Jurity supports both.

 ---